taplytics/taplytics-ios-sdk/EXPERIMENTS.md

 ## Dynamic Variables & Code Blocks

+**To see and modify these variables or blocks on the dashboard, the app must be launched and this code containing the variable or block must be navigated to a least once.**

+The code below is used to send the information of the variable or block to Taplytics, so it will appear on the dashboard.

 ###Dynamic Variables

-Taplytics Variables are dynamic variables that can be used to change content or functionality of your app dynamically from the Taplytics website.
-Variables are re-useable between experiments and are defined with a name and default value that is used when there is no internet connection or when variables are not currently attached to any experiments.
+Taplytics variables are dynamic variables that can be used to change content or functionality of your app dynamically from the Taplytics website.
+Variables are re-useable between experiments and are instantiated with three variables:

+1. Variable name (String)
+2. Default Value

-Variables should always implement the update code block, the value of the variable can be changed asynchronously once experiment properties are loaded from Taplytics Servers, but always called before your app's launch image is hidden.
+*Variables should always implement the update code block, the value of the variable can be changed asynchronously once experiment properties are loaded from Taplytics Servers, but always called before your app's launch image is hidden.

 Variables can be NSString, NSNumber, and Booleans casted into NSNumbers.